cloudera/hue/README.md

 It features:

-   * SQL editors for Hive, Impala, MySQL, Oracle, PostGresl, SparkSQL, Solr SQL, Phoenix...
+   * SQL editors for Hive, Impala, MySQL, Oracle, PostgreSQL, SparkSQL, Solr SQL, Phoenix...
    * Dynamic Search dashboards with Solr
    * Spark and Hadoop notebooks
    * Scheduling of jobs and workflows through an Oozie Editor and Dashboard